LennyChenLaw/LennyChenLaw.github.io/docs/about/profile.md

     - [x] Major: I study agriculture at my university, but I am thinking about switching my major to law for my master's degree.
 I am passionate about language learning and can speak Mandarin Chinese, English, Japanese.
     - [x] Interests: Language, Philosophy, Technical stuff, Bodybuilding, Anime and Manga, etc.
     - [x] Brony: I love My little Pony: Friendship Is Magic series!
 My bilibili account is mainly about MLP.
 FriendShip Is Magic yay~ :material-information-outline:{ title="空的时候会在小马展概率刷新ヾ(≧▽≦*)o" }
-    - [x] MBTI: Used to be INFJ-T but now seems changed to ENFJ-A
+    - [x] MBTI: Used to be INFJ-T but now seems changed to INFJ-A

 ## 我的名片